 After making a big batch, I then freeze it in 12 ounce quilted mason jars to have it on hand for whatever I am making.

 Making broth requires almost no work, just put the bones and vegetables in a pot, add water and vinegar, bring it to a simmer and walk away.
 No chopping or tending is needed.
 It really is that easy.

 This recipe is adapted from Sally Fallon Morell’s article, Broth is Beautiful:

-- 1 whole free-range chicken or 2 to 3 pounds of bony chicken parts, such as feet, necks, backs, breastbones and wings (using farm-raised, organic, free-range chickens yields the best gelatinous stocks)
+- 1 whole free-range (previously roasted) chicken carcass, or 2 to 3 pounds of bony chicken parts, such as feet, necks, backs, breastbones and wings (using farm-raised, organic, free-range chickens yields the best gelatinous stocks)

 - gizzards from one chicken (optional)

 - 4 quarts cold filtered water

 - 2 tablespoons vinegar (I usually use apple cider vinegar)

 - 1 large onion, coarsely chopped (leave the peel on for a golden color in the stock)

 - 2 carrots, parsnips, turnips, etc..peeled and coarsely chopped